SOMALILAND ADMINISTRATIVE LAW: AN OVERVIEW

 - Economy, commerce & Investments

 Rather than following the model of the 1962 Law, Somalilandlaw.com recommends the adoption of an overarching Administrative Code which will include the structure, powers and duties of the various Ministries and Public bodies, as well procedures for their changes and issues such the procedures for delegated legislation and other administrative law matters.

 [Old text: According to information from the Somaliland House of Representatives, very few organic laws of Somaliland ministries have been passed since 1991.
 The exceptions appear to be the Ministries of Internal Affairs (1993) and of Justice (Law No. 81/1996).
 It follows therefore that the other Ministries are either still based on a pre-1991 law or are awaiting the finalisation of an organic law.
 The structure of Ministries based on the 1962 Law is that they have a Director General who heads a number of Directorates or Departments, each headed by a Director and then below that are sections within each Directorate.
 We shall update this section when we are informed of any other organic laws.]

 Article 113 of the Constitution sets up the following special organs, and Article 123 states that each such organ shall have “ a law setting out its structure, responsibilities and the status of its head”:

-- The Prosecution service headed by the Attorney General.
+- The Prosecution service headed by the Attorney General - This is constitutional office

 - The Central Bank: the Bank has an organic law passed by the 1993 -96 Parliament but is now governed by a new law.

 - The Civil Service Agency: the Agency has an organic law passed by the 1993 -96 Parliament.